 Today, most people have a good idea of how a ukulele looks and sounds.
 But did you know there are lots of different types of ukulele?
 Keep reading if you want to find out everything there is to know about different kinds of ukuleles.
-In this post, we’ll dive into the origins and unique qualities that make each one ukulele special.
+In this post, we’ll dive into the origins and unique qualities that make each ukulele special.

 Standard Types of Ukuleles

 Each one has a unique sound and qualities that make them more suited to different types of musicians.
+Let’s take a look at each one in more detail.

-The soprano ukulele is the smallest variety of uke and also the most recognizable and prevalent.
+The Soprano Ukulele is the smallest variety of uke and also the most recognizable and prevalent.

 As a result, it’s the perfect travel instrument as it fits in almost any bag and only weighs a couple of pounds at most.